Skip to content

 Informational Support

 Doulas also provide evidence-based information about birthing options so that parents can ask thoughtful questions and make informed decisions about their births.
-They help keep the birthing person and their partner advised about what’s happening during the labor process.
-Informational support can include a number of aspects:
+They help keep the birthing person and their partner advised about what’s happening during the labor process:

 • Helping the birthing person and their partner navigate the labor process